night-fury-me/digital-alchemy/README.md

 ### Project Title:

-**Geometric Deep Learning for Quantum-Accurate ForcePrediction**: _A Comparative Study of SchNet, Field SchNet, PaiNN, and SO(3)Net on Energy and Molecular Dynamics_
+**Geometric Deep Learning for Quantum-Accurate Force Prediction**: _A Comparative Study of SchNet, Field SchNet, PaiNN, and SO(3)Net on Energy and Molecular Dynamics_

 <img src="images/banner.png" alt="Project Banner" width="100%">